-Many of these foods will likely be hard to find if a second wave hits, so it’s smart to start stocking up on them now as they become available.
+Some of these foods might be hard to find during a future surge, especially if your state issues lockdown orders.
+It’s smart to start stocking up as these items become available.
 Do what you can to start building a long-term food pantry for your family and stock up on what you need.

 One way to do that is to keep enough food on hand that you only need to visit the grocery store every week or two.
-While that involves careful meal planning, it could be a valuable strategy to keep your family protected and healthy this winter.
+While that involves careful meal planning, it could be a valuable strategy to keep your family protected and healthy.